dataroadinc/dr-ts-versioning/README.md

 # Make some changes and commit
 git commit -m "feat(api): add new endpoint"

-# Update package.json with current version (e.g., 0.0.1+1)
-pnpm version:current
+# Push to a feature branch and create PR
+git push origin feature-branch

-# When ready to release
+# After PR is merged to main, the release workflow will:
-pnpm version:release  # Generates CHANGELOG.md and updates version
+# - Generate CHANGELOG.md

-# Create git tag for the new version
+# - Create git tag (e.g., v0.0.2)
-git tag v0.0.2
+# - Create GitHub release

-# Publish to npm
+# - Publish to npm automatically
-pnpm publish
 ```

 ## License